-Grade 4 Grade 12 Earth Structures Grade 8 01440 12 theory and Earth magnetism (8), t he physical mechanism that drives tectonics and its supporting ne physical mechanism that drives tectorics and its supporting g evidence (12).
-E8.8: Earth is layered with a lithosphere; a hot, convecting mantle; and a dense, metallic core.
+Grade 4 Grade 8 Grade 12 Earth Structures Tectonics: The basics of tectonic t tectonics and its supporting eviden heory and Earth magnetism (8), the nee (12). physical mechanism that drives E8.8: Earth is layered with a lithosphere; a hot, convecting mantle; and a dense, metallic core.
 E8.9: Lithospheric plates on the scale of continents and oceans constantly move at rates of centimeters per year in response to movements in the mantle.
 Major geological events, such as earthquakes, volcanic eruptions, and mountain building, result from these plate motions.
 E8.10: Earth as a whole has a magnetic field that is detectable at the surface with a compass.
 Earth's magnetic field is similar to the field of a natural or manmade magnet with north and south poles and lines of force.
 For thousands of years, people have used compasses to aid in navigation on land and sea.
-E12.8: Mapping of the Mid-Atlantic Ridge, evidence of sea floor spreading, and subduction provided crucial evidence in support of the theory of plate tectonics.
+E12.8: Mapping of the Mid-At- lantic Ridge, evidence of sea floor spreading, and subduction provided crucial evidence in support of the theory of plate tectonics.
 The theory currently explains plate motion as follows: the outward transfer of Earth's internal heat propels the plates comprising Earth's surface across the face of the globe.
 Plates are pushed apart where magma rises to form midocean ridges, and the edges of plates are pulled back down where Earth materials sink into the crust at deep trenches.

-Grade 4 Grade 8 Grade 12 E4.7: The Sun warms the land, air, and water and helps plants grow.
+Grade 4 Grade 8 Grade 12 Earth Systems Energy in Earth Systems: The role sources of energy in Earth systems Energy in Earth Systems: The role of the Sun (4), the Sun's observable effects (8), internal and external E4.7: The Sun warms the land, air, and water and helps plants grow.
 E8.11: The Sun is the major source of energy for phenomena on Earth's surface.
 It provides energy for plants to grow and drives convection within the atmosphere and oceans, producing winds, ocean currents, and the water cycle.
 E8.12: Seasons result from annual variations in the intensity of sunlight and length of day, due to the tilt of Earth's rotation axis relative to the plane of its yearly orbit around the Sun.
 E12.9: Earth systems have internal and external sources of energy, both of which create heat.
-The Sun is the major external source of energy.
-Two primary sources of internal energy are the decay of radioactive isotopes and the gravitational energy from Earth's original formation.
-E4.8: Weather changes from day to day and during the seasons.
-E4.9: Scientists use tools for observing, recording, and predicting weather changes from day to day and during the seasons.
+The Sun is the major exter- nal source of energy.
+Two pri- mary sources of internal energy are the decay of radioactive isotopes and the gravitational energy from Earth's original formation.
+Climate and Weather: Local weat her (4), global weather patterns (8), s systems that influence climate (12).
+E4.8: Weather changes from day to day and during the seasons.E4.9: Scientists use tools for observing, recording, and predicting weather changes from day to day and during the seasons.
 E8.13: Global patterns of atmospheric movement influence local weather.
 Oceans have a major effect on climate because water in the oceans holds a large amount of heat.
 E12.10: Climate is determined by energy transfer from the Sun at and near Earth's surface.
 This energy transfer is influenced by dynamic processes such as cloud cover, atmospheric gases, and Earth's rotation, as well as static conditions such as the positions of mountain ranges, oceans, seas, and lakes.